code-423n4/2022-06-illuminate/redeemer/README.md

 - [`ISense(d).redeem(o, m, amount);`](https://github.com/sense-finance/sense-v1/blob/3c4335f7fad5609b5c4afeab5a230759930f46da/pkg/core/src/Divider.sol#L305)
 Libraries: MarketPlace (internal), Safe (internal)

+### Description

 This is a critical contract.
 It will be used by Illuminate admins and users to route owed debt back to users after their loans have matured.

 Users redeem their debt in a two step process.
 Once a particular market's loans have matured, users or the protocol may call the `redeem` method for that protocol using its `Principals` enum int value (e.g. Swivel = 1, Yield = 2, ...).
 Those `redeem` calls will transfer the principal tokens from the `Lender.sol` contract to the redeemer contract's address.
 From there, the redeemer will call in the principal's `redeem` call, which will transfer owed underlying tokens to the redeemer contract.
 From there, a user can call `redeem` on Illuminate's `redeem` method, and that will transfer the underlying tokens back to their wallet based on their balance of zcTokens for the given market.

+#### Specific Concerns

+It is very important that a user is not able to withdraw more capital than they have owed to them.
+In general, when a principal's `redeem` method is called, we transfer all outstanding principal tokens for that market to the redeemer.
+From there, it is up to the user to `redeem` their owed debt by calling Illuminate's `redeem`.

+We also want to be very careful to avoid reentrancy attacks as these contracts call into many external protocols.

 # Safe.sol